jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 ##### Referential integrity

-Referential Integrity Constraint: Constraint that limits the values in an FK to those that already exist in the PK of the corresponding entity
+Referential Integrity Constraint: Constraint that limits the values in an FK to those that already exist in the PK of the corresponding entity.
 One table’s primary key may be used in another table as a foreign key, establishing a relationship between the two tables; referential integrity means that the key is consistent across tables.
 Specifically, when a row is added to the latter table, its FK value should come from the former table’s PK or it should be NULL.

 ### NoSQL databases